 Tax deductions indirectly reduce the amount of tax you owe by subtracting allowable expenses from your income.
 That adjusted income is then subject to the tax rate in your applicable tax bracket to determine your total tax liability.

 Tax deductions are not tax credits.
 Tax credits directly reduce the amount of tax owed; they come straight off the bottom line, so to speak.
-Some tax credits also increase the amount of a refund, whereas tax deductions never do.
+Some tax credits also increase the amount of a refund.

 On a personal level, taxpayers are entitled to either the standard deduction (which in 2021 is $12,550 for singles and $25,100 for couples) or itemized deductions, whichever is greater.
-If you believe that you have more personal deductible expenses than the standard deduction (such as mortgage interest, property tax, charitable donations, health costs, etc.), then it’s in your best interest to itemize your deductions.
+If you believe that you have more personal deductible expenses than the standard deduction (such as mortgage interest, property tax, charitable donations, health costs, etc.), then it may be in your best interest to itemize your deductions.

-In addition, taxpayers who run a personal business (like real estate investors) can deduct business expenses regardless of whether they itemize their personal deductions or take the standard deduction.
-Business expenses are listed on a separate form and can be claimed no matter what.
+In addition, taxpayers who have a business (like real estate investors) may be able to deduct certain business expenses regardless of whether they itemize their personal deductions or take the standard deduction.
+Business expenses are listed on a separate form separate from itemized deductions.

 What are tax-deductible professional development expenses?

-One of the business expense categories that can be claimed as a tax deduction is professional development, which includes dues and subscriptions.
-For investors, that means BiggerPockets membership fees and materials are one of the deductible expenses that you can and should itemize on your taxes.
+One of the business expense categories that can be claimed as a tax deduction is professional development, including dues and subscriptions.
+For many investors, that means BiggerPockets membership fees and materials are one of the deductible expenses that you may deduct on your taxes.
+Some of the other tax-deductible items may include your travel and tickets to BPCon as well as real estate-related business books.

 Is the cost of BiggerPockets tax-deductible?